hetima/DSP_PlanetFinder/README.md

 ## Release Notes

+### v
+- Added context menu to list.
+Right-click on the list to display the menu
+- Added integration with [LSTM](https://dsp.thunderstore.io/package/hetima/LSTM/) mod.
+Open LSTM window from context menu if it's installed (on/off in ConfigWindow)
+- Added integration with [CruiseAssist](https://dsp.thunderstore.io/package/tanu/CruiseAssist/) mod.
+Set the assist target from context menu if it's installed (on/off in ConfigWindow)

 ### v0.3.0
 - Added show prefix label ([GAS] and [TL] (TidalLocked)) setting in ConfigWindow (to customize the label, edit the configuration file `gasGiantPrefix` and `tidalLockedPrefix` as string)
 - Added window size setting in ConfigWindow